4GeeksAcademy/machine-learning-content/06-ml_algos/unsupervised-learning.md

 In this example code we generate 2 clusters (hyperparameter `n_clusters`) and set the seed since it is a model with a random initialization component.

-Once we have trained the model we can get the labels of which cluster is associated to each point with the `labels_` attribute of the model (`model.labels_`).
+Once we have trained the model, we can get the labels of which cluster is associated with each point with the `labels_` attribute of the model (`model.labels_`).
 We can also obtain the coordinates of the centroids of each cluster with the `cluster_centers_` attribute of the model (`model.cluster_centers_`).

 #### Hierarchical Clustering